 Most barriers also have LED lights installed that flash while activated to warn motorists to stop.
 This eliminates the need to install stoplights.

 Wedge barriers rise or sink via a mounted actuator powered either hydraulically or electronically.
 In some cases, you can also find barriers with manual actuators.
 The operator controls these via an accumulator or hand pump.

 When activated, the actuators push on a pivot arm that causes the top impact plate to rotate and rise in place.
 The deployment process takes less than five seconds.
 Some models even have an emergency fast operation (EFO) mode that activates deployment in just under 1.5 seconds.

-A hydraulic vehicle barrier is an essential protective measure when a high level of security is desired.
-Some of the examples include:
+Wedge barriers are used together with other security barriers like bollards and gates to provide maximum protection.
+A hydraulic wedge barrier is an essential protective measure when a high level of security is desired.
+Some of the examples of wedge barrier use include:

 We are a comprehensive digital marketplace serving the protective design industry.
 By using our platform, you can discover the top products for building safety and security.
 Our goal is to streamline search times, ultimately reducing the time design professionals spend to find the information they need most.

 Best of all, Protogetic is designed for both vendors and users.
 Vendors can use our platform to present their products to qualified professionals looking for physical security products.
 Our user base is primarily comprised of architects and engineers, blast consultants, US Government procurement officers, and security professionals.
 They come to Protogetic to discover products needed for projects based on specific search parameters.
-For example, these can include ASTM ratings or FE ratings.
-In addition, users can search for parameters connected to specific projects, such as foundation depths or operating temperatures.
+For example, users can search by ASTM ratings or FE ratings.
+In addition, you can search for parameters connected to specific projects, such as foundation depths or operating temperatures.

 Users will find Protogetic to be an easy-to-use solution for their protective design project needs.
 Instead of searching for specifications and information for hours, find what you need in minutes or seconds.
 That’s the Protogetic difference.